Car insurance for 22-year-olds

 Get good grades

 Many insurance companies offer discounts for teens and young adults if they have good grades in high school or as full-time college students.
-You will likely have to present a recent grade card to your insurance company to qualify for this discount.
+You will likely have to present a recent report card to your insurance company to qualify for this discount.
 Every company has different requirements, so be sure to ask your insurance company if you qualify.

 Leave your car at home when away at college